secretGeek/til/sql_server/update_millions_of_rows.md

 ...you'll be waiting a long time.
 The table will be locked, the transaction space will grow and grow, and you won't know if it will ever finish until it does... or it doesn't.

 One "trick" that people talk about is turning off indexes, so they don't have to be updated.
-But that’s only good for **inserts**, not updates because you end up having to do table scans to **find** the rows to update.
-So don't turn off indexes: double-down on indexes. **Make sure the query you’re using is able to efficiently find the records it wants to update.**
+But that's only good for **inserts**, not updates because you end up having to do table scans to **find** the rows to update.
+So don't turn off indexes: double-down on indexes. **Make sure the query you're using is able to efficiently find the records it wants to update.**

 Some people say select the table into a new, transformed table, then drop the old and rename the new.
-That can double your space requirements and I think it can eradicate your statistics so I don’t really go in for that.
+That can double your space requirements and I think it can eradicate your statistics so I don't really go in for that.

-What I like is the little loopy methods with ‘update top(n)’, similar (almost identical, natch) to the technique I use for[Deleting millions of rows from SQL Server](delete_millions_of_rows.md).
+What I like is the little loopy methods with 'update top(n)', similar (almost identical, natch) to the technique I use for [Deleting millions of rows from SQL Server](delete_millions_of_rows.md).

 This example uses `Update top(@batchsize) ... ` in a `while` loop to do the needful, and you'll get a sense of how long it will take...
 If it gets interrupted it can resume.